gvwilson/thirdbit/src/fiction/in-heck/index.md

 and Thoughtful's calming reply, but couldn't make out the words.

-The trip lasted only another hour.
+The trip lasted only a hour.
-Peering through the sideboards,
+Peering through the sideboards once again,
 Maddy watched the landscape slowly dry out.
 Willows gave way to tall grass, which in turn gave way to hard-packed dirt sprinkled with weeds.